 - Glimepiride (Amaryl) – begin with a minimum dose of 1 mg every morning, maximum dose 6 mg every morning, duration long.

-There is an apparent lower risk of hypoglycemia with glimepiride and gliclazide MR.
+There is a lower risk of hypoglycemia with glimepiride and gliclazide MR.

 Sulfonylurea as a mono-therapy can reduce HbA1c levels by 1 to 2%, fasting plasma glucose (FPG) by 60 to 70 mg/dl (or 3.333 mmol/l to 3.889 mmol/l) or up to 25%.
-You can use sulfonylureas as a mono-therapy or in combination with most other oral diabetes drugs and insulin; however, do not use it in combination with glinides or of two SUs.
+You can use sulfonylureas alone or in combination with most other oral diabetes drugs, and insulin.
+However, do not use it in conjunction with glinides or two SUs.